givingjar/blog.givingjar.org/_posts/2016-06-22-charity-spotlight-williamston-theatre.md

 Williamston Theatre is a theatre-in-the-round.
 It has seats on all four sides of the stage, but is commonly used as a 3/4 thrust space, where the audience only sits on three sides.
 This classic configuration results in a lot of creative use of the space.

-The theatre puts on six productions per season, but they also hold staged readings and other special events.
-Their tenth season is currently underway and an [eleventh season][9] has also been announced.
-In addition to its in-theatre productions, Williamston Theatre hosts a [YouTube channel][10] where viewers can watch the *[Monologue Project][11]* and other online works.
+The theatre runs year-round putting on six productions per season, holding staged readings, and hosting other special events.
+Their tenth season is currently underway and the [eleventh season][9] starts in the fall.
+Williamston Theatre also has a [YouTube channel][10] where viewers can watch the *[Monologue Project][11]* and other online works.

 The productions are designed to connect with their audience by helping them feel like they are a part of the show.
 Emily knows they've made that connection when someone is inspired to call a loved one after a performance.